MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-or-edit-model-driven-app-view.md

 In Power Apps, views define how records for a specific table are displayed.
 A view defines the following:
 - The columns, also known as attributes, to display.
 - The width of the columns in the view.
-- How the records are sorted by default
+- How the records are sorted by default.
 - Which filters are applied to determine the records that appear in the list by default.

 Typically, views are classified into three types: